Google's rebounding ad revenue spells big 4Q for Alphabet - WTMJ

 As usual, Alphabet generated all but a small fraction of its revenue from Google’s internet-leading ad network, while other companies in its portfolio were mostly a financial drain.

 Alphabet earned $15.2 billion on revenue of $56.9 billion during the October-December period, a showing that easily outstripped the projections of Wall Street analysts.
+The Mountain View, California, company also disclosed that a change to account for Google’s computer servers and other equipment lasting longer than expected could boost its operating results this year by as much as $2.1 billion

-Investors hailed the performance by driving up Alphabets’ stock price by more than 5% in extended trading after the numbers came out.
+Investors hailed the news by driving up Alphabet’s stock price by more than 7% in extended trading.
+That sets up the shares to hit a new all-time high during Wednesday’s regular session.

 Google’s fourth-quarter ad revenue totaled $46.2 billion, a 22% increase from the same time in the previous year.
 The growth in the past quarter surpassed the 10% year-over-gain in Google’s ad revenue during the July-September period.